2017 record year for home sales in SC - South Carolina Radio Network

-2017 was a record year for home sales in South Carolina, according to the SC Association of Realtors.
+Last year was a record one for home sales in South Carolina, according to the state’s realtor association.

-According to the 2017 Annual Report on the South Carolina Housing Market, there were At 83,570 closed sales in the state, the highest number of closed sales ever recorded.
+According to its annual report on the state housing market, the South Carolina Association of Realtors calculated more than 83,000 closed sales in the state.
+The mark was the highest number of closed sales on record.

-“Our economists at the national level had indicated that we were going to experience a growth market,” Nick Kremydas, CEO and President of the South Carolina Association of Realtors said.
+“Our economists at the national level had indicated that we were going to experience a growth market,” CEO Nick Kremydas said.
 “The only hindering factors were potential inventory problems.
 And I think had we had better inventory, the numbers would have been even better.”

 Kremydas said every market is unique.